Ryuji-Hazama/AI_RSP_Game/README.md

   - What if the AI becomes unbeatable?
 - The "AI philosophy" (working in progress)
   - What if...
-    - the AI doubts themselves?
+    - the AI doubts itself?
     - the AI confuses?
     - the AI struggles?
     - the AI has emotions?